Table of Contents

 - Biopsy showing granulocytes in the walls of small vessels.

-- Renal profile – elevated BUN and Creatinine and deranged electrolytes
+- Renal profile; elevated blood urea nitrogen, creatinine, and deranged electrolytes

-- Serum IgA – increased in 50 % of the cases
+- Serum IgA; increased in 50% of cases

 The following table shows the usefulness of imaging modalities in diagnosing HSP.